Boston Homes Virtual Neighborhood

-Sing-a-long with Matt Heaton at 10 a.m. on weekdays via Facebook, YouTube and/or Zoom.
+Sing-a-long with Matt Heaton from 4:30 to 5:30 p.m. on Fridays via Facebook.
 Interactive songs will have kids jumping, dancing and singing together with Matt and Friends.

 Virtual Wacky Wednesdays

-Children, ages 2 to 102, are invited to join the free interactive Facebook Live fun and drum along virtually with the Driscoll Drumming Dummies... using anything at home that you hit, shake or scrape to make sound... at 10 a.m. and 2 p.m. on Wednesdays during the pandemic.
+Children, ages 2 to 102, are invited to join the free interactive Facebook Live fun and drum along virtually with the Driscoll Drumming Dummies... using anything at home that you hit, shake or scrape to make sound... at 10 a.m. and 2 p.m. on Wednesdays.

 Experience musical terms including tempo, dynamics, crescendo, and more.
 Parents or older children are encouraged to ask questions online about the Irish Bodhran, Tahitian Toere, Trinidadian mini-steel drum or the many other percussion instruments.